-100% of the profits raised in the Good Goods campaign will go to Save the Children - to save children’s lives and build better futures.
+100% of the profits raised in the Good Goods campaign will go to Save the Children - to save children’s lives and build better futures all over the world.

 Save the Children does whatever it takes to get clean, safe water to the children that need it, as well as other life-saving essentials to help children thrive.